-Chest surgery as part of the transition from male to female generally involves the use of silicone breast implants.
+Feminising chest surgery as part of the gender affirmation generally involves the use of silicone breast implants.
 These implants are commonly placed via an incision in the lower breast fold, to sit either in front or behind the pectoralis major chest muscle.
 Breast implants are foreign material and typically are not lifelong devices.
-The benefit of breast augmentation is often the alignment of physical appearance with gender identity.
+The benefit of breast augmentation is often the alignment of physical appearance with gender.
 Detailed information regarding breast augmentation can be found here.

 An overnight stay in hospital may be required post-surgery to aid with your recovery.
 Depending on the complexity of the surgery and any additional procedures, up to 2-4 weeks off work may also be recommended.

 There will be some bruising and swelling, which generally subsides about 2 weeks after the operation.
 You will be required to wear a compression garment or bandages for up to 6 weeks to provide support and reduce post-operative pain or swelling.

 A customised pain relief program will be created for you and issued before you leave the hospital.
 If circumstances change at any stage during the recovery period, then the pain medication can be adjusted accordingly.